Learn Pardot Administration Basics

 Let’s take a stroll through account settings and check out some features along the way.

-- Click the Pardot Settings tab.
-Here you see your account information as well as the contact information for the person who’s notified about changes to Pardot.
+Here you see your account information as well as the contact information for the person who is notified about changes to Pardot.
 The Product and Service Notifications table in your account settings lets you choose different points of contact for each type of notification.
 See more information about account settings in the Account Settings Reference.

-Let’s look at how Leung can easily create a new Pardot user with the Marketing role.
+Let’s look at how Leung creates a new Pardot user with the Marketing role.

 - Click + Add User.